 And then there was Iohan.

 It’s hard to find the words to describe Iohan.
 He contacted Tom the usual way, through the Warm Showers app.
 All we knew was he was Canadian, and was riding to South America.
 He needed to spend a few days in Washington, DC to renew his visa at the Canadian embassy.
 The minute he entered our house, he radiated a sense of peace and calm, but also loneliness and detachment.
-He was a remarkable listener.
 He didn’t say much about his past, except that he was born in Sofia to a Bulgarian father and a Vietnamese mother.
 As a young teen, he was sent to live with his uncle in Mississauga, a suburb of Toronto.
 Although a short drive from his uncle’s home to the city, it took a few years until he made it there.
 A few years after that, he finally crossed the Canadian/US border to visit Niagara Falls.
 It was there he caught the travel bug.
 I asked Iohan how he came to live with his uncle.
 I always ask questions of our guests: I’m curious about people; what makes them tick, who they are, how they got to be that way.
 As I like to say, I’m nosy but not judgmental.
 He gave me a vague answer.
 Although his response was in the same slow, gentle voice I had come to associate him with, I immediately took it as a sign to drop the subject.

 We did Iohan’s meager laundry (any bike trekker worth their salt travels as lightly as possible), and cooked homemade, vegetable-heavy meals.
 The following day, he got his visa sorted, but as he was preparing to leave we persuaded him to stay another night.
 He agreed and Tom and his cycling friends took him on a day-long ride to show him DC by bike.
 Afterwards, the group came back to our house for dinner.
 Another friend of ours happened to drop by, as did my parents.
 We pulled up extra chairs and crammed around the table.
 Dinner was lively.
 Naturally, everyone peppered Iohan with questions: Where was he headed?
 (Everywhere.)
 What was his goal?
 (To ride his bike and see the world.)
 How did he fund his travels?
 (By finding work here and there as a tree planter, and by accepting small donations for his blog.)
 There was laughing and talking and much trading of stories.
 Our friend, Paul, regaled us with tales of being at Woodstock.
 Who could top that, we all thought.